Post-Traumatic Seizures

 Post Traumatic Seizures

-Post-Traumatic seizures is a recurrent seizure disorder that occurs as a result of a brain injury.
+Post-Traumatic Seizures are a recurrent seizure disorder that occurs as a result of a brain injury.
 This brain injury can either be traumatic or due to brain surgery.
 Most seizures occur in the first several days or weeks after a brain injury.
-Some may occur a few months or years later the injury.
+Some may occur a few months or years after the injury has occured.
 About 70-80% of the patients are helped with medications.
-Rarely, seizures can make the patient worse or even lead to death.
+It is rare, but seizures can become worse or may even lead to death.

-The examination may indicate the part of the brain that is not functioning or raised intracranial pressure.
+The medical examination may indicate that a part of the brain is not functioning or has a raised intracranial pressure.

 Staring